JTSDK/jtsdk64-tools/docs/setup/buildconfig.md

 - autorun
 - cpuusage

-To set these variables, open the the `JTSDK64-Tools` using `VS Code` and the following command:
+To set these variables, open the the `JTSDK64-Tools`, then using `VS Code` issue the following command:

 ```powershell
 # In JTSDK64-Tools, at the prompt, type: